Skip to main content

 Verdict

-You can still keep a back protector inside your leathers, and I tend to; while the trigger system is incredibly simple, and hence reliable, I worry that I could have a low-side that sees me sliding with the bike into something static, or another rider hitting me from behind, the bag perhaps not deploying in this scenario.
+You can still keep a back protector inside your leathers if you want, and I tend to; while the trigger system is incredibly simple, I worry that I could have a low-side that sees me sliding with the bike into something static, or another rider hitting me from behind, the bag perhaps not deploying in this scenario.

-If you’ve not got a race hump, or you’re riding in textiles on the road for instance, there are other Helite systems that might be more suited to you, but for those with race leathers, the GP Air could be a life saver.
+If you’ve not got a race hump, or you’re riding in textiles on the road for instance, there are other Helite systems that might be more suited to you, and the technology has progressed significantly over the years.
+To make the best choice for your riding style, check out our guide to the best motorcycle airbags here.